zwave-js/node-zwave-js/docs/development/config-files.md

 -   Inside config parameters
 -   Inside config parameter options

 It is also possible to select one of multiple variants of a config parameter by specifying an array.
-The first matchin one will be used, the others don't apply.
+In this case `"$if"` is mandatory in each parameter, except the last one.
+The first matching definition will be used, the others don't apply.

 ```json
 {